- Title. Kelvedon and District Angling Association, hereafter to be referred to as the “KDAA”.

 - Illegal drugs and alcohol are banned from all club waters.

-- Anglers must not fish over half way across a water if another angler is fishing or sets up in a swim opposite.
+- Anglers must not fish over half way across a water if another angler is fishing or setNo member shall create a social media Group, Page, account or website in the name of the Association without prior approval of the Committee

 - a) All fish to be returned alive to the water. b) Fish deaths must be reported to a KDAA official. c) No fish should be taken away alive or dead without the express permission of the KDAA Secretary; to do so may give rise to a civil prosecution or criminal prosecution under Schedule 1 Section 2 of the Theft Act. d) Fish caught in KDAA waters may be used for live and dead baiting but only in the water caught and on the day of capture.